Rarchita12/READMEGenerator/README.md

 ## Usage

-fsd
+Everything

 ## License

-  This project is licensed under the MIT license.
+  This project is licensed under the APACHE 2.0 license.

 ## Contributing

-fsd
+User needs to contribute through GitHub

 ## Tests